PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-05 20:32:58
+Last updated: 2024-04-05 20:33:31
-Random Quote: This is my own private domicile and I will not be harassed…bitch! - Jesse Pinkman
+Random Quote: For a joke to work, it has to have part of truth and part of pain. - Berlin